LambdaInsight/datagen/README.md

 # datagen

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to generate test data.

 ## Usage